MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, first check that it is not a problem with the latest GA release.
 If it is, then check the current preview version.
 >
 > If the problem remains, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

+## Version 1.6.101.0

+**Released**: 04/24/2017

+This version includes the latest version of the RMS client (MSIPC version 1.0.3102.0221)

+**Fixes**:

+- x

+**New features**:

+- New PowerShell cmdlet, Set-AIPFileClassification.
+When you run this cmdlet, it inspects the file contents and automatically applies labels to unlabeled files, according to the conditions that you specify in the Azure Information Protection policy.

 ## Version 1.4.21.0